Ludwig Wittgenstein: Influence of Otto Weininger

 While a student at the Realschule, Wittgenstein was influenced by Austrian philosopher Otto Weininger's 1903 book Geschlecht und Charakter (Sex and Character).
-Weininger (1880–1903), who was Jewish, argued that the concepts of male and female exist only as Platonic forms, and that Jews tend to embody the Platonic femininity.
-Whereas men are basically rational, women operate only at the level of their emotions and sexual organs.
-Jews, Weininger argued, are similar, saturated with femininity, with no sense of right and wrong, and no soul.
-Weininger argues that man must choose between his masculine and feminine sides, consciousness and unconsciousness, platonic love and sexuality.
+Weininger, who was Jewish, argued that the concepts of male and female exist only as Platonic forms and that Jews tend to embody the form of Platonic femininity.
+Furthermore, he argued, whereas men are basically rational, women operate only at the level of their emotions and sexual organs.
+Jews, Weininger contended, are similar, saturated with femininity, with no sense of right and wrong, and no soul.
+Weininger argues that man must choose between his masculine and feminine sides, consciousness and unconsciousness, Platonic love and sexuality.
 Love and sexual desire stand in contradiction, and love between a woman and a man is therefore doomed to misery or immorality.
-The only life worth living is the spiritual one – to live as a woman or a Jew means one has no right to live at all; the choice is genius or death.
+The only life worth living is the spiritual one—to live as a woman or a Jew means one has no right to live at all; the choice is genius or death.
 Weininger committed suicide, shooting himself in 1903, shortly after publishing the book.
 Wittgenstein, then 14, attended Weininger's funeral.
 Many years later, as a professor at the University of Cambridge, Wittgenstein distributed copies of Weininger's book to his bemused academic colleagues.
 He said that Weininger's arguments were wrong, but that it was the way they were wrong that was interesting.
 In a letter dated 23 August 1931, Wittgenstein wrote the following to G. E. Moore: